Stories

 —a student in Oso

-Students share Caring Coins with street girls in Mexico
+Students share Caring Coins with children in Mexico

 “It feels good to know we are helping other girls who don’t have what we have.”